Durant and Cheryl ImbodenDurant & Cheryl Imboden's

 • The elevators can be very crowded, and the stairs offer a nice view of the tower's floodlit ironwork after dark, as you can see from the photo above.
 The walk to the second level is 115 meters or 377 feet (about 37 stories), but the stairs aren't steep and are safely enclosed.
 Even if heights make you nervous, you shouldn't have any problem climbing on foot to the first and second levels.

 • The third or top level is accessible only by lift, and you may have to wait in line for a long time at the elevator entrance on the second level.
-I'd suggest buying a stairs or elevator ticket only to the second level.
+We'd suggest buying a stairs or elevator ticket only to the second level.
 If the line for the final elevator isn't too long when you reach the second level, you can buy a supplemental ticket to reach the top-level observation platform.
 (You may be perfectly happy with the view on the second level; at night, you aren't likely to see that much more higher up.)

 • The first level has a movie about the tower, various exhibits, toilets, and a snack bar.
 Other restaurants include the moderately expensive Altitude 95 (first level) and the Michelin-starred Jules Verne (second level), a luxury restaurant that has a private elevator in the south leg of the tower and is often booked up months in advance.
 (Note: The snack bar closes early, so plan on eating before 9 p.m. unless you've booked a table at one of the restaurants.)